Scott Cooper (football manager): Philippines

-In June 2018, Cooper was appointed as Senior team adviser of the Philippines (Interim).
-Scott Cooper was later tasked to oversee the national team's training camp in Bahrain in September 2018 in lieu of the newly appointed head coach Terry Butcher who resigned from his post in August 2018.
+In June 2018, Cooper was appointed as senior team adviser of the Philippines (Interim).
+Cooper was later tasked to oversee the national team's training camp in Bahrain in September 2018 in lieu of the newly appointed head coach Terry Butcher, who resigned from his post in August 2018.
 Cooper's interim tenure ended in late August 2018 when he was officially named as the regular head coach of the Philippine national team.

 On 27 October 2018, Sven-Göran Eriksson took over as manager of the Philippines and Cooper assisted Eriksson in the Philippines' stint at the 2018 AFF Championship and 2019 Asian Cup.

 Cooper returned as manager in January 2019 after the conclusion of the Philippines' campaign in the continental tournament and Eriksson's short-term contract.
 Under Cooper, the Philippines gained its highest ever World Cup point total.

-In May 2022, it was announced that Cooper has stepped down as head coach of the Philippines men’s national team.
+In May 2022, it was announced that Cooper stepped down as head coach of the Philippines men's national team.